 But are well-insulated, airtight homes enough to satisfy today’s discerning homebuyer?

 In addition to good insulation it is vital for homes to be well ventilated.
 This prevents excess moisture from building up.
-Showers, un-flued gas heaters, cooking and even breathing create moisture and dampness.
+Showers, unflued gas heaters, cooking and even breathing create moisture and dampness.
 Condensation is the visible symptom of unhealthy air in homes.

 So … what does a home ventilation system actually do and why would I include one in my new build?

-Which system is best for your Home?
+Which system is best for your home?

 It depends on many factors such as the design of your house, its floor area, the type of roof and the local climate.
-Each house is different so send us your plans to request a design, or Book a Free Home Assessment to know what system suits you most.
+Each house is different so send us your plans to request a design, or Book a Free Home Assessment to discover what system suits you most.